-It’s been 9 years this month since I left my well-paid job as a fashion buyer with a mission to do something about the decline in UK manufacturing.
-As the year comes to an end it has made me reflect on my former career and how far I’ve come in the last nine years.
+In 2008 I left my well-paid job as a fashion buyer with a mission to do something about the decline in UK manufacturing.
+I reflect on my former career and how far I’ve come in the last few years.

 If you’re currently in an unrewarding job and want to do something different in 2018 then read on for some inspiration…